Cheraw, South Carolina: American Revolution

 There was a lack of organization and rule during the beginning of the 1740s in the backcountry of South Carolina.
 This lack of organization and unrest was an underlying cause of the resentment people of these areas felt toward the British Crown.
 In the Pee Dee area, planters organized a group called the Regulators to help bring order to the area.
 In 1768 St. David's Parish, the last Anglican Church built in South Carolina under King George III, was established to help serve the civic and religious needs of the Cheraw area.
 Later a judicial district and courthouse were established to help deal with the problem of order.
 However, there was still much discontent with the ruling authority, and in May 1776 the grand jury of the Cheraws District Two declared its independence from Great Britain.

 Many area men played prominent roles in the American Revolution.
 They included Claudius Pegues, General Henry W. Harrington, the Ellerbe brothers, Philip Pledger, and Eli Kershaw.
 There was much unrest in the area during this time because Cheraw fell into part of the British strategic line of defense, where garrisons were built to control revolutionaries and to encourage loyalists.
 Other towns in this line of defense included Camden, South Carolina, and Augusta, Georgia.
 Cheraw also became a strategic point for the Americans.
-Military activity was especially heavy in Cheraw and surrounding counties from 1780-1781.
+Military activity was especially heavy in Cheraw and surrounding counties from 1780 to 1781.
 During the Revolutionary War, St. David's Church was used as a hospital for British troops that operated under Lord Cornwallis's command and as quarters for the South Carolina militia.
 In December 1780, just across from Cheraw, American commander General Nathanael Greene set up a "camp of repose" to rest and train his men.